gache001/cyd-project/README.md

 # Deploying an Application in EKS behind ELB, sending logs to ElasticSearch cluster and Continuous Integration with Jenkins!
-CLEAN LATER